 I certainly don’t know about your family, but if I served pasta with butter and cheese every night there would be no complaints.
 I mean, if I served a menu of buttered noodles, chicken tenders, and mac and cheese exclusively, I am quite positive my kids would think they hit the dinner lotto.
 It’s a kid thing for sure, but it’s also a comfort food thing.

 And today we’re taking comfort food to the most OBVIOUS place possible.
 Egg Noodles.

 I mean, the texture, the flavor, the CARBS.

 Certainly, packaged egg noodles are fine.
-But if you haven’t ever made homemade egg noodles, you are really missing out.
+But today I am going to show you HOW to make homemade egg noodles.
 Get out your happy pants and put on some Netflix.
 We’re getting cozy.

 Oh, and I mentioned I use a secret to add flavor to my noodles…yep!
 I add chicken bouillon instead of salt into the dough to boost the flavor.
 I think it’s pretty genius!

 You just mix your ingredients together to form a coarse crumb…

 Add in some water to get a scraggly dough…

 Knead the heck out of it for 10-ish minutes (I use a dough hook) until it’s smooth and elastic…